 Librarians can work with you to engage students on this topic.
 We confront the underlying assumptions that students today have about access to information.
 Giving students the opportunity to question their privilege and what role that plays in education and in democracies is transformational knowledge.

-Because of the information privilege piece of your upcoming collaborations, you may want to lean on Open Education Resources.
-When you work with a librarian, we can help you prioritize the use of open access materials or OERs.
+There are several learning outcomes that may inspire you to lean on Open resources.
+When you work with a librarian, we can help you prioritize the use of Open Access materials or Open Educational Resources.

 Reaching out to your partner institution to tailor a list of Open materials, or to collaborate on the creation of a OER tailored to your course goals would benefit your students and beyond.